 Brooke is a Vermont-born mezzo-soprano with international stage credits, a passion for advocacy for art and artists, and an abiding affection for music of all genres.
 A graduate of Vanderbilt University and The Boston Conservatory, she now lives in The Bronx with her rescue dog, Cindy (#supermodelcindypawford), and a lot of plants.
 She serves as Foundation Administrator for The Aaron Copland Fund for Music and The Amphion Foundation overseeing their day-to-day operations.
 She co-founded Boston Opera Collaborative and sits on the advisory board for Resonance Works | Pittsburgh.
 A lover of people, coffee, food, learning, stand-up comedy, travel, the scientific method, and breaking rules, she is always looking to meet fearless co-conspirators interested in performing, producing, or experimenting with new ideas.

-Walker Lewis — Contributor
+Walker Lewis — Co-host

-We want to know what is happening in the world of opera, premiers, innovative independent producers, living composers… who are experimenting to find the future of opera.
+We want to know what is happening in the world of opera, premiers, innovative independent producers, living composers and librettists… who are experimenting to find the future of opera.
 There are magazines and websites dedicated to opera, but they tend to focus on the same hand full of companies, and there are websites that feature collections, individual festivals, and individual opera companies work, but we want to focus on all of these great companies in one podcast.
 It may be impossible, but we’re going to try.

 Please subscribe to our podcast and spread the word.